sekilwak/SPECK-PHP/README.md

 # Note:
 29 value in XOR Shift, getted from: Word Size (n) - Beta = 32 bit - 3 bit = 29 bit. <br>
 24 value in XOR Shift, getted from: Word Size (n) - Alpha = 32 bit - 8 bit = 24 bit.
+<b>This spack class can process encryption more than 8 character (64 bit) of plain text.
+But key must 128 bit only</b>
 # Usage:

 <pre>